weiyizhu/stratego/README.md

 A web app that allows people to play stratego online.
 Deployed at https://main.d1i2wiyaii7dqi.amplifyapp.com/.

-Used this project to practice Java, OOP, unit testing, design patterns, Spring Boot, websocket, AWS
+Used this project to practice Java, OOP, unit testing, design patterns, Spring Boot, websocket, and AWS.